 Note that if the ATO may apply financial penalties if you declared you were eligible for a downsizer contribution when you weren’t actually eligible.

 Please contact our Member Advice Team if you are considering selling your home so we can discuss if the downsizing measure suits your circumstances.

 How do I make a downsizer contribution?

-Making a downsizer contribution is simple – simply provide us with a completed Downsizing contribution into super form and then deposit the money into AvSuper’s bank account (details below).
+Making a downsizer contribution is simple – simply provide us with a completed Downsizing contribution into super form and then deposit the money via BPAY (log into AOL for details) or directly into AvSuper’s bank account (details below).
 If we do not have the form when we process the contribution, it will be counted as a non-concessional contribution.